 Many people with autism had ABA therapy as a young child, but as a tween, teen, or young adult find themselves struggling.
 Therapy includes learning about emotions, ways that people express emotions, and how to express emotions in a healthy way.
 This includes using appropriate facial expressions, tone of voice, and nonverbal signals.
 Reading other people’s nonverbals is also and important skill we work on.

 A second part of therapy, when needed, includes emotion regulation skills.
 This can include problems with impulse-control, behaving without first thinking, as well as executive functioning.

 Theory of mind work is also typically a part of therapy.
 Individuals with autism spectrum disorder may struggle to take others’ perspective, or consider other people’s point of view or emotions.
 This becomes increasingly important as an individual ventures out into the world of college or work.

 Working on transitioning to independent living is a key focus for many young adults.
 This includes independence in chores, work/ vocational life, and/or academics.

 Finally, for parents coming in with their child, parent support and coaching on how to handle difficult behaviors so they do not escalate is included when needed.
 To find out a little more about my approach to tween/teen therapy, please visit my adolescent/teen therapy page.

-If you feel autism spectrum disorder is standing in the way of you or your child’s ability to be successful in relationships and in life, feel free reach out to see if Healthy Mind Sacramento can help.
+If you are interested in learning more about autism assessment and therapy, feel free reach out to see if Healthy Mind Sacramento can help.